nailec1911/R-type/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.md)
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE.md)